DataSQRL/Acorn/README.md

 That's why we build Acorn Agent as a tool-centric framework, because tools are all you need to turn an LLM into a full-featured AI agent.

 Building AI applications around tooling is not only simpler (everything is a tool) and more flexible (the interface between the LLM and your agent is just a tool repository), but it also future-proves your GenAI application as LLMs will get better and better at using tools.
 The last thing you want to do is compete with LLMs on who is smarter in the long-run: your application or the LLM.
+Plus, you can fine-tune existing models to your domain and tools for better quality and lower cost.

 ## Community